-The following is part 2 of a transcript from the webinar: “Top 8 Priorities When Shifting a Culture to be Data-Driven and Powered by All Employees, Not Just Some” with culture thought leader and Director of Delivery Management at CCG, Steve Brown.
+The following is part 2 of a transcript from the webinar: “Top 8 Priorities When Shifting a Culture to be Data-Driven and Powered by All Employees, Not Just Some” with culture thought leader and Director of Delivery Excellence at 3Cloud, Steve Brown.
 Portions of this transcript have been revised with added context and reduced for brevity.

 Read part 1 of this webinar in our blog: What is ROCI – Return on Cultural Investments?